Callophrys gryneus (Hübner, )

 Life History: To seek females, males perch on host trees all day.
 Eggs are laid singly on tips of host plant leaves, which the caterpillars eat.
 Chrysalids hibernate.

-Flight: In the north, one brood from May-August; in the west, one brood from March-July.
-Two broods in the south from February-September.
+Flight: In the far north of its range (Canada) except in southern Quebec at Point Pelee, where the second flight has been recorded (Layberry 1998).
+One brood from May-August; in the west, one brood from March-July.
+Two broods in the rest of its range, from Februa

 Caterpillar Hosts: Redcedar scopulorum), California juniper (J. californica), Utah juniper (J. osteosperma), and perhaps others.